2.8 Spread from neighbouring buildings

 The possibility of direct flame impingement from neighbouring buildings is greater where the roof covering of the building is close to the boundary.
 Whilst much will depend on the fire dynamics and the velocity and direction of the wind, burning brands are also likely to be more intense.
 For these reasons, the vulnerability of a roof covering is determined in relation to the distance of a building to the boundary.

-Not more than 6m from boundary - the roof of a building, including any rooflights, but excluding any wallhead fascia, flashing or trim, boxed gutters, soffit or barge boards, should have a low vulnerability if not more than 6m from the boundary.
-Common materials that normally attain the criterion include, slates, tiles, glazing, sandwich panels and certain plastic materials as described in Annex 2.F.
+Not more that 6m from boundary - the roof of a building, including any rooflights, but excluding any wallhead fascia, flashing or trim, boxed gutters, soffit or barge boards, should have a low vulnerability if not more than 6m from the boundary.
+Common materials that normally attain the criterion include, slates, tiles, glazing, sandwich panels and certain plastic materials as described the table to annex 2.C.

 More than 6m but not more than 24m from boundary - the roof of a building, including any rooflights, but excluding any wallhead fascia, flashing or trim, boxed gutters, soffit or barge boards, should have a low or a medium vulnerability if more than 6m but not more than 24m from the boundary.
-Common materials that normally attain the criterion include felts and certain plastic materials as described in Annex 2.F.
+Common materials that normally attain the criterion include felts and certain plastic materials as described in the table to annex 2.C.